 On August 2, 2018, we entered into a \$15.0 million revolving senior credit facility (Revolving Credit Facility) with Silicon Valley Bank (SVB), with a maturity date of August 2, 2020.
 The Revolving Credit Facility is collateralized by substantially all our property, other than intellectual property.
 Outstanding loans under the Revolving Credit Facility bear interest, at the greater of (i) prime rate plus 0.50% or (ii) 5.50%.
 Amounts drawn under the Revolving Credit Facility will be used for working capital and general corporate purposes.
-As of March 31, 2020 total availability under the Revolving Credit Facility was \$8.6 million.
+As of June 30, 2020, total availability under the Revolving Credit Facility was \$7.3 million.
 We currently have no outstanding debt under the Revolving Credit Facility, and we are in compliance with all the terms and conditions of the loan agreement governing the Revolving Credit Facility.
 See Note 7 to our consolidated financial statements for more information about the Revolving Credit Facility.

 On April 21, 2020, we entered into the Third Amendment to Loan and Security Agreement with SVB (the Amendment), which amends the Loan and Security Agreement dated as of August 2, 2018, between the Company and SVB (as amended by the Default Waiver and First Amendment to Loan and Security Agreement dated September 7, 2018, and the Second Amendment to Loan and Security Agreement dated November 20, 2019, the Revolving Credit Agreement).
 The Amendment extends the maturity date by two years, to August 2, 2022.
 We also amended the interest rate to be the greater of (i) prime rate (as customarily defined), plus 0.50%, floating, and (ii) 5.25%.
 Interest on any outstanding loans continues to be due and payable monthly and the principal balance is due at maturity though loans can be prepaid at any time without penalty.
-Annual administration fees are unchanged and the quarterly unused revolving line facility fee remains at 0.75% per annum on the average unused facility.
+Annual administration fees are unchanged.
 The Amendment also includes various administrative changes.